James Longstreet: Chickamauga

-In mid-August 1863, Longstreet once again resumed his attempts to be transferred to the Western Theater.
+In mid-August 1863, Longstreet resumed his attempts to be transferred to the Western Theater.
 He wrote a private letter to Seddon, requesting that he be transferred to serve under his old friend Joseph Johnston.
 He followed this up in conversations with his congressional ally Wigfall, who had long considered Longstreet a suitable replacement for Braxton Bragg.
 Bragg had a poor combat record and was very unpopular with his men and officers.
 Lee and President Davis agreed to the request on September 5.
 McLaws, Hood, a brigade from Pickett's division, and Alexander's 26-gun artillery battalion, traveled over 16 railroads on a 775 mi route through the Carolinas to reach Bragg in northern Georgia.
 On September 8, with reinforcements on the way, Bragg gave up the fortified city and critical rail juncture of Chattanooga, Tennessee, to Rosecrans without a fight and retreated into Georgia.
 The troop transfer took over three weeks.
 Lead elements of the corps arrived on September 17.

 On September 19 at the Battle of Chickamauga, Bragg began an unsuccessful attempt to interpose his army between Rosecrans and Chattanooga before the arrival of most of Longstreet's corps.
 Throughout the day, Confederate troops launched largely ineffectual assaults on Union positions that were highly costly for both sides.
 One of Longstreet's own divisions under Hood successfully resisted a strong Union counterattack from Jefferson C. Davis's division of the XX Corps that afternoon.
 When Longstreet himself arrived on the field in the late evening, he failed to find Bragg's headquarters.
 He and his staff spent considerable time riding looking for them.
 They accidentally came across a federal picket line and were nearly captured.